sdv-dev/RDT/CONTRIBUTING.rst

 The generators each have a ``DATA_TYPE`` class variable.
 This should match the data type that your ``transformer`` accepts as input.

-More details can be found in the :ref:`Development Guide`.
+More details can be found in the `Development Guide`_.

 Common Performance Pitfalls
 ***************************